History of JetBlue in Timeline

 In May 2024, JetBlue expanded its San Juan hub, adding six new routes—including its first Mint premium cabin flights to/from JFK international.

-September 2024: JetBlue Announces Opening of Two Lounges
+September 2024: JetBlue Announces Upcoming Opening of Two Lounges

 In September 2024, JetBlue announced the upcoming opening of two lounges.
-The first lounge will be located in John F. Kennedy International Airport, set to open at the end of 2025.
-The second lounge will open in Boston Logan International Airport, at a date not yet disclosed.
+One lounge will be located in John F. Kennedy International Airport and the second in Boston Logan International Airport.

 2024: JetForward Restructuring Yields Revenue Improvements